cssmillie/StrainFinder/README.md

 This writes the strain genotypes and strain frequencies as an OTU table.
 The strain genotypes are included in the OTU names.

 ## Model selection
-Strain Finder calculates the AIC and BIC scores for each strain estimate.
-To select the best model for N={2..9} strains by AIC:
+Strain Finder stores the AIC and BIC scores for each estimate.
+To select the best model by AIC:

 from StrainFinder import \*
 import cPickle, numpy